azubieta/TheAppImageWay/SPECIFICATION.md

 # Conclusions

 **The AppImage Way** represents a significant improvement and simplification for application management on GNU/Linux system.
 But it's far from being a novel idea in fact the Macintosh System 1.0 ca. 1984 already included such UX.
-So it's time for GNU/Linux desktop to match it and have applications packed as single files with icons, metadata, launcher integratioin and update actions right from the file manager.
+So it's time for GNU/Linux desktop to match it and have applications packed as single files with icons, metadata, launcher integration and update actions right from the file manager.

 To make it real, a base service should be created in a way that every distribution can consume it and integrate it as part of their default UX.
 Keeping the interoperability between the different software components.